openmcp-project/docs/docs/about/design/service-provider-design.md

 | Kubernetes API machinery | k8s essentials |
 | Go runtime / OS kernel | process/thread execution, memory management |

-Multi-cluster functionality will most likely be part of `service-provider-runtime`, e.g. a facade-like layer on top of `multicluster-runtime` to enable service deployment on shared `WorkloadCluster`.
+Multi-cluster functionality will most likely be part of `service-provider-runtime`, e.g. a layer on top of `multicluster-runtime` or an `object-syncer/juggler` to enable service deployment on shared `WorkloadCluster`.

 ```mermaid
 graph TD